 Delhi is a treasure trove of exotic goods and interesting souvenirs for travelers who know where to shop.
 Goods make their way from all over the country, and you’ll be able to bag them for a fraction of the cost you’d pay at import stores and markets in Western countries.
-Here are a few of Delhi’s best markets to get you started; and remember to haggle.
+Here are our tips for the best market shopping in New Delhi to get you started; and remember to haggle.

 The 200 thatched stalls that make up Dilli Haat were meant to look like a weekly rural village market.
 You’ll have to pay a small entrance fee (less than a dollar), but you’ll be rewarded with goods sold directly by the artisans who created them, as well as plenty of food and live entertainment.
 Prices tend to be low already, but haggling is accepted if not expected.